Ryason/DMC-Image-Converter/README.md

 ---

 ### Features I Would Like To Add
+- MultiThreading.
+Currently the program 'freezes' when a converion is taking place.
 - Save and load previous conversions.
 As well as saving and loading of marked grid cells, to keep a users stitching progress.
 - Bigger floss selection.
 Such as brands of floss other than DMC.
 - Ability to see what the floss colours look like next to the selection panel.